Part II: Identity Thesis

 Henri Rousseau, The Dream, 1910Animism is not a cultural invention but a computational inevitability for self-modeling systems.

 • α\alpha — ascription.
-How much the system models a given other entity using the self-model template — interiority, agency, teleology — rather than stripped dynamics.
-Crucially, α\alpha is not a scalar attached to the perceiver; it is an entity-indexed field α(x)\alpha(x) over everything the system perceives.
+How much the system models a given other entity using the self-model template — interiority, agency, teleology — rather than stripped dynamics. α\alpha is not a scalar attached to the perceiver; it is an entity-indexed field α(x)\alpha(x) over everything the system perceives.
 You can run high α\alpha toward your child and low α\alpha toward a stranger in the same instant.

 • κ\kappa — coupling.
 How much the system's own perception, affect, agency-attribution, and narrative couple together versus factorize within its own processing.
 This is the integration-permeability of the perceiver, measured on the perceiver itself rather than on its targets.